What happens in a brain when you read Harry Potter?

 Parsing the brain activity took extraordinary effort.
 For every word, the researchers identified features.
 Those include the number of letters, the part of speech.
 Was it associated with a character or action or emotion or conversation?
 Then they used computer programming to analyze brain patterns associated with those features.
 They looked at every four-word stretch.

 They spotted some complex interactions.

 For example, the brain region that processes the characters' point of view is the one we use to perceive intentions behind real people's actions, Wehbe said.
 A region that we use to visually interpret other people's emotions helps decipher characters' emotions.

-The team's computer model can distinguish with 74 percent accuracy which of two text passages matches a pattern of neural activity, he said, calling it a first step as researchers tease apart what the brain does when someone reads.
+The team's computer model can distinguish with 74 percent accuracy which of two text passages matches a pattern of neural activity.
+Scientists are calling it a first step as researchers tease apart what the brain does when someone reads.